 All non-executive directors of Platinum are engaged according to written directors' services agreements.
-All executive directors of Platinum (including the CEO) have been engaged according to written employment agreements.
+Platinum's CEO has been engaged according to a written employment agreement with PIML.

 Company Secretary

 The Company Secretary is accountable to the Board through the Board Chair for all corporate governance matters to do with the proper functioning of the Board.